1 Peter 5:6-8

 The Good News is yet again, die to yourself, choose Christ, and in the proper time he will set you free and exalt you.
 He will care for you tenderly and give you a definite taste for himself.
 You will hunger for him above all other things, and so you will be more sober and attentive to search for him in the midst of all the other desires that might distract you.

-This week's devotional & song were written by Joshua Banner, the Minister of Arts & Music at Hope College in Holland, Michigan.
-He's not only a songwriter, but an author and contributed to a beautiful book on the arts and their importance in the local church called "For The Beauty of the Church" (http://amzn.com/0801071917) with other authors like Eugene Peterson, Andy Crouch, Jeremy Begbie, etc.
+This week's devotional & song were written by Joshua Banner.
+Josh is the host and creator of the Invitation Podcast.
+He is a certified spiritual director, a retreat leader, and facilitator of contemplative prayer outreach in prisons.
+Josh has served extensively in local churches and in campus ministries in worship arts and discipleship.
+Josh currently is an adjunct professor at Hope College in the Studies in Ministry Minor degree program, and is a part-time stay at home dad.
+He's an author and contributed to a beautiful book on the arts and their importance in the local church called "For The Beauty of the Church" (http://amzn.com/0801071917) with other authors like Eugene Peterson, Andy Crouch, Jeremy Begbie, etc.